-As well as appearing in small claims before the County Court, Jack built a strong employment practice including both Claimant and Respondent work.
+Jack also previously worked as a Paralegal at Nottingham Law School’s teaching law firm, NLS Legal, where he built a strong employment practice including both Claimant and Respondent work.
 Jack appeared in the Employment Tribunal on varied cases, from Unfair Dismissal to TUPE disputes and claims involving multiple forms of alleged discrimination.
 Jack has represented in case management hearings and final hearings, including appearing before a three-member panel, and boasts a 100% success rate on the Tribunal hearings he conducted.
-Jack also successfully appeared in the Legal Advice Centre’s first-and-only Judicial Mediation, where the opposing party was represented by specialist Counsel.
+Jack also successfully appeared in the firm’s first Judicial Mediation.

 For his Pro Bono practice, Jack was named ‘Volunteer of the Year: Rising Star’ in the East Midlands Charity Awards 2020 and was awarded Nottingham Law School’s Richard Bagley Pro Bono Prize.